 March 2020 - Important Information

 The University has withdrawn the requirement to submit a hard bound copy of your final, corrected thesis for the award of your degree.
 You only need to upload a PDF copy of your thesis to White Rose Etheses Online.
 This can be carried out remotely.
-If you have already arranged hard binding of your thesis or would still like a hard bound copy to go into the Library please let the thesis examination team know.
-We would be very happy to collect the thesis for you, once we are back on Campus, and arrange for this to be deposited in the Library.

 After your viva, you may be required to make any necessary corrections to your thesis and have these approved by your internal examiner before submitting the final version.